 |Text, numbers, or special characters||The type of identifier “doi” or name or type of organization that created the identifier, such as “aggregator”.|

 |Restriction||@pub-id-type is an optional attribute; there is no default.|

-Generic identifier type for a unique identifier given to an item in a data repository.
-For example, a DNA or protein sequence record for tracking the sequence record and the associated sequence over time.
+(bioinformatics) a unique identifier given to a DNA or protein sequence record for tracking the sequence record and the associated sequence over time in a data repository.

 Archival Resource Key — a Uniform Resource Locator (URL) containing the word "ark" that is a multi-purpose identifier for information objects of any type

-Generic identifier type for an article accession identifier for interchange and retrieval between archives
+Generic article accession identifier for interchange and retrieval between archives